-*Authors Note: Martin has also discussed fasted training sessions and workout nutrition.
-In regards to fasted workouts he states, “Training is initiated on an empty stomach and after ingestion of 10 g BCAA or similar amino acid mixture.
+*Authors note: Martin has also discussed fasted training sessions and workout nutrition.
+In regard to fasted workouts, he states, “Training is initiated on an empty stomach and after ingestion of 10 g BCAA or similar amino acid mixture.
 This “pre-workout” meal is not counted towards the feeding phase.
 Technically, training is not completely fasted – that would be detrimental.”

 You can find his full take on workout nutrition here.

-Leigh Peele: Do you think it is important to state that those utilizing the IF protocol, need to understand that this isn’t some sort of free pass to binging?
-That they still need to fit it within their caloric needs for daily energy?
-This would make “eating to your hearts content” mean more like “don’t be stupid and scarf down a box of doughnuts correct?”
+Leigh Peele: Do you think it is important to state that those utilizing the IF protocol need to understand that this isn’t some sort of free pass to binge?
+That they still need to fit it within their caloric need for daily energy?
+This would make “eating to your hearts content” mean more like “don’t be stupid and scarf down a box of doughnuts, correct?”

 Martin Berkhan: Exactly.
 I don’t make any claims whatsoever on calorie counting not being necessary on IF.
 Studies show that resting metabolism increases in fasting (again, quite contrary to popular belief), mediated by increases in catecholamines like noradrenalin, but this effect is quite insignificant when you’re talking about humans ability to eat boatloads of calories, when introduced to energy dense and palpable foods.
 As shown in empirical studies, recall that both humans and rats maintained their bodyweight on an ADF (Alternate Day Fasting) regimen, when encouraged to eat ad libitum in the feeding phase.
 If you let hunger and appetite dictate what and how much to eat, it’s quite easy to undo the energy deficit accumulated through 16, 20 or even 48 hours of fasting.
 That being said, you’ll discover that you can indulge quite a bit, while still dropping fat, if you limit the most energy dense foods.
 For example, I eat a lot of ice cream myself, but I make sure that the majority of my calories comes from meat, veggies, fruit and starch sources like potatoes, oatmeal and whole grain bread.

 Leigh Peele: Can you tell me what makes your program different?
 I have noticed, for example, your “fast time” is different than other programmers.
-And if you could, what are some of the mistakes people or program designers might be making?
+And what are some of the mistakes people or program designers might be making?

 Martin Berkhan: If I were to broadly generalize the most common mistakes IF’ers make, I’d break it down to two points; diet and nutrient timing.
 In this context, let’s classify a ‘mistake’ as a behavior that isn’t conducive to achieving a set goal.
 The first mistake is linked to diet, and I’ll outline a conversation between me and another IF’er to illustrate my point.